-- 6. Depress gas control knob slightly and turn clockwise to "OFF" position. - 7.
+- 6. Turn gas control knob clockwise to "OFF" - 7.
 Wait five (5) minutes to clear out any gas.
-If you then smell gas STOP!
-Follow WHAT TO DO IF YOU SMELL GAS.
+Then smell for gas, including near floor.
+If you smell gas, STOP!
+Follow WHAT TO DO IF YOU SMELL GAS found on operating instruction label.
 If you don't smell gas, go to next step. - 8.
 Turn gas control knob counterclockwise to "ON." - 9.
-Turn on all electric power to the appliance. - 10.
-Set thermostat to desired setting. - 11.
-After visually inspecting the flame, replace lower front panel. - 12.
+Replace front panel, if removed. - 10.
+Turn on all electric power to the appliance. - 11.
+Set thermostat to desired setting. - 12.
 If appliance will not operate after several tries, turn gas control knob to "OFF" and call your service technician or gas supplier.

-To Turn Off Gas To The Appliance
+14.3 Turn Off Gas To Appliance

-- 1. Set the thermostat to lowest setting. - 2.
-Turn off all electric power to the appliance if servicing is to be performed. - 3.
-Depress gas control knob slightly and turn clockwise to "OFF" position.
+- 1. Turn off all electric power to the appliance if service is to be performed.

+- 2. Set the thermostat to lowest setting.

+- 3. Remove front panel, if necessary.

+- 4. Turn gas control knob clockwise to "OFF".
 Do not force.

+- 5. Replace front jacket panel, if removed.

-CHECKING AND ADJUSTING
+15 - CHECKING AND ADJUSTING

-Gas Valve Safety Shutdown Test
+15.1 Gas Valve Safety Shutdown Test